In an endeavor as critical as managing your investments and your assets, it is prudent to seek the help of an experienced professional advisor

 Simply dividing assets could be a cumbersome and very problematic issue.
 In addition, new financial plans such as wills and insurance policies will probably need to be revised.

 5. When you inherit money

 Although coming into a substantial amount of wealth is generally a good thing, people who have little experience managing money may run into challenges.
-An investment advisor can help you allocate your inheritance to ensure it lasts for a prolonged period of time.
+An investment advisor can help you allocate your inheritance to ensure it helps in the pursuit of your financial goals.

 6. When considering IRA or 401(k) distribution options

 Although this task is not especially difficult, a financial advisor can help you understand all your options.

 There are many people who do not know how much money they should be saving each year and what the best investment vehicle is.
 Since tax codes, especially those targeted at saving for college, seem to change each year, working with a financial advisor could prove very beneficial.

 Planning your retirement is only half the battle.
 Managing your retirement is just as important.
 A good financial advisor can create a plan for you that will help give you a chance to pursue the lifestyle you hope to have during retirement.
 In addition, they can help you to plan out how best to manage your finances when you are enjoying your retirement.

 9. When planning for wealth transfer (e.g., estate planning*)

 This area can often be the most complex of all financial matters.
 Designing a legacy consistent with your values is a personal often intricate process.
 After giving some thought to your wishes, including the needs of family members you may want to consider, a professional advisor can help you value your estate by taking into consideration: your current income and likely future income, your annual expenses, your current assets and debts, estate and gift tax rules and regulations